jtsternberg/DsgnWrks-Instagram-Importer/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Update plugin instructions that state setting the image as featured is required for images to be backed-up.
+As of version 1.1, this is no longer a requirement.

 = 1.1 =
 * Convert plugin to an OOP class and remove amazon S3 links from post content.
 Props to [@UltraNurd](https://github.com/UltraNurd).